fchastanet/bash-tools-framework/CompileCommand.md

 # export here all the variables that will be used in your templates
 # Use this when variables are common to most of your bin files
-# You can alternatively use META directive to declare a constant
+# You can alternatively use VAR_* directive to declare a constant
 # specific to your bin file
 export REPOSITORY_URL="https://github.com/fchastanet/bash-tools-framework"
 ```